jaumemk/yasha-base/readme.md

 - Add image compression cached/on the fly, based on URL (eg: /image/thumb/image.png, /image/big/image.png, etc.) Check those libs: http://image.intervention.io, https://docs.spatie.be/laravel-medialibrary/.
 - Improve/develop deployment script & make a configuration in PHP/.env to change default folder from "public" to "public_html".
 - Make a default contact form with more fields, and better email destination management. (put email address in backend config).
+- Add a backup tool for database.
+(Think about setting a cron task when first deploy).
+- Add cookies consent from spatie library.

 ## Known bugs to fix in next releases & important improvements